MileHacker Logo

 Regional Diversity

 The state of San Luis Potosí has geographical variety, divided into three main regions: the Central Zone (where the capital city lies), the arid Altiplano in a westerly direction, and the lush, tropical Huasteca Potosina in an easterly direction with its abundant rivers plus waterfalls.
-While this guide concentrates on the city, the state's geography shows a broader range of experiences just a few hours away.
+While this guide concentrates about the city, the state's geography shows a broader range of experiences just a few hours away.

 Geographical Points